SafeKepper/Analysis-of-HR-Survey-Data---Employee-Turnover-Prediction-Using-Machine-Learning/README.md

 ## Project Overview

-The goal of this project was to create a classification Model and conlude on a best performing Machine Learning Model (DecisionTree, RandomForest, Xgboost) to predict employee Turnover Left or Stay.
-The project utilised Salifort Motors HR
-Survey Data.
-The final XGBoost Model performed with 94.5% F1 score, 97.1% Precision score and 92.1% Recall score determining what features were most important in segregating employees who left and stayed in the company based on the modeling the main contributing factors were Tenure duration, High work hours, Satisfaction level, Total Project Contribution.
+The goal of this project was to create an ML classification Model and conlude on a best performing Machine Learning Model (DecisionTree, RandomForest, Xgboost) to predict employee Turnover Left or Stay.
+The project utilised Salifort Motors HR survey data.
+The final XGBoost Model performed with 94.5% f1 score, 97.1% precision score and 92.1% recall score determining what features were most important in segregating employees who left and stayed in the company based on the model, the main contributing factors were Tenure duration, High work hours, Satisfaction level, Total Project Contribution.

 ### Business Understanding

-According to International Labour Organisation the adopted Conventional work hours are 48 hours a week, This is significantly lower than the work hours in gathered data, It's important to Understand what factors encourage employees to work long hours and burnout leading to turnover.
+According to the International Labour Organisation, the adopted conventional work hours are 48 hours a week, This is significantly lower than the work hours in the gathered data, It's important to understand what factors encourage employees to work long hours and burnout, leading to turnover.

 ### Data Understanding